 - Biker gal: Leather pants, motorcycle jacket, graphic T-shirt, motorcycle boots, scarf tied as headband

 - Flapper girl: H-cut slip, opera length pearl necklace, long dangling earrings, head band with brooch and feather

 When you liked this post let your friends know by tweeting them to have a look at these low-cost Halloween costume inspirations!

 Get the support, motivation, and tips to look to your best in life.
 Get a subscription to High Latitude Style.
 Deep inside you know when I can do it you can do it too.

-When you like the outfit recipes in this post, you may also want to get my style recipe book How to Dress for Success in Midlife that has style recipes for all kind of dressing situations in midlife.
-Buy the paper copy now or go for the Kindle version.
+When you like the outfit recipes in this post, you may also want to get my fashion recipe book How to Dress for Success in Midlife that has style recipes for all kind of dressing situations in midlife.
+Buy it now.

 Photos: G. Kramm